 - Mid-Semester prior to doing an internship: Meet with the Internship Coordinator, identify possible internships, develop application materials.

 - Submit completed application with all required attachments.
-DEADLINE FOR SPRING 2018 SEMESTER: OCTOBER 31, 2017, AT MIDNIGHT.
+DEADLINE FOR SUMMER/FALL 2018 SEMESTER: APRIL 3, 2018, AT MIDNIGHT.

-- If selected complete paperwork, finalize internship placements, register for Psy 4810, and begin internship.
+- If selected complete paperwork, finalize internship placements, register for PSY 4890, and begin internship.